dev-protocol/protocol/docs/WHITEPAPER.md

 Property Contract supports backers.

-Call the Property Contact's `contribute` function and send a Dev Token to the Property Contract.
+Call the Property Contact's `contribute()` function and send a Dev Token to the Property Contract.
 The Dev Token sent is burned and the increase withdrawable amount of Property Contract holders.

+#### Canceling Contribution

+Contributors can withdraw their contribution only if the Property Contract is unauthorized.

 ### Total Contribute Value ≒ Next Total Allocated Value

-Each time a contribution is added, the total allocate value for all Property Contracts is updated.
+Each time a contribution is added or subtracted, the total allocate value for all Property Contracts is updated.

 The total contribution and the total distribution are not equal because the contribute acceleration is taken into account as a factor.